How to Get Involved with The Coastal Society!

 Every two years, TCS holds an international conference to discuss the cutting edge issues and best practices of coastal management.
-The next biennial conference, the 24th International Conference, will be held in early 2014.
+The next biennial conference, the 25th International Conference called Summit 2016: Our Coasts, Our Future, Our Choice, will be held December 10-15, 2016, at the Hilton New Orleans Riverside, New Orleans, LA.
+The Coastal Society and Restore America's Estuaries are proud to announce another collaboration to present the second National Summit that will bring together the restoration and coastal management communities for an integrated discussion to explore issues, solutions and lessons learned.
 Both presenters and participants are needed at the conference to provide scientific and management information relevant to solving contemporary coastal problems, changing behaviors, and to present questions or case studies that allow for dialogue, learning, and the sharing of solutions.
 This is also a great opportunity for professional networking.
 Institutional and Corporate members may want to consider becoming exhibitors or sponsors.

-The Coastal Society Bulletin serves as TCS's primary communication vehicle.
+The Coastal Society Blog serves as TCS's primary communication vehicle.
 It is published online and includes articles on current coastal management issues, organizational news, items of interest from around the coasts, announcements of upcoming meetings and conferences, and reports on coastal-related legal developments.
 Regular features include reports from the Society's chapters and highlights of an experience or opinion by a TCS member.
-If you are interested in contributing material to the Bulletin, please contact the Editor-in-Chief, Ellen Gordon, at email@example.com.
+If you are interested in contributing material to the Blog, please contact us at email@example.com.

 Join a Committee or the Board of Directors

 For members who are interested in shaping the future of TCS, consider joining a committee or running for the Board?
 The Coastal Society needs a variety of skills and talented individuals to help implement TCS plans and achieve TCS objectives.
 These opportunities include the:

 - Career Development Committee